albert12132/albertwu.org/notes/contents/vim.md

 things:

 * navigation (`hjkl`, `w`, etc.)
-* deleting and yanking: will delete or yank the highlighted text and return to normal mode
+* deleting and yanking: `d` will delete all highlighted text; `y` will yank the highlighted text.
+Both then return to normal mode
 * replacing (`r`): replaces all highlighted characters with a new character (`R` just deletes the lines of the highlighted text)